Professor Chris Ryan

 Phone: +64 7 838 4259

-As a researcher, according to Google Scholar he has about 24,000 citations and has an h-index of 76.
-He has published about 220 refereed journal articles and 14 books, the lastest of which is Advanced Tourist Destination Management (Edward, Elgar, 2020).
+As a researcher, according to Google Scholar Citations, he has over 27,000 citations and has an h-index of 79.
+He has authored or co-authored approximately 220 refereed journal articles and 14 books, the latest of which is Advanced Tourist Destination Management (Edward, Elgar, 2020).

-He has word with various organisations including the Terracotta Warriors Museum and the Wuxi Mausoleum.
-Within New Zealand he has completed work for Tourism New Zealand, the Ministry of Tourism, Tourism Auckland, Tourism Waikato and individual private sector organisations.
+He has worked with various organisations including the Terracotta Warriors Museum and the Fuxi Mausoleum in China.
+Within New Zealand he has completed work for Tourism New Zealand, the former Ministry of Tourism and subsequently the Ministry of Business, Innovation and Employment, Tourism Auckland, Tourism Waikato and individual private sector organisations.

 His research interests include tourist behaviours and the consequences of those behaviours in terms of impacts - social, psychological and environmental; and the business organisations that shape those tourist experiences.
-He has also established a UNWTO research base studying Raglan under the UNWTO Insto programme (http://www.INSTOWaikato.org).
-Details on the China-New Zealand Tourism Research Unit can be found at: http://www.nzchinatourism.com
+He has also established a UNWTO research base studying Raglan under the INSTO programme (http://www.INSTOWaikato.org).
+Details on the China-New Zealand Tourism Research Unit can be found at: https://www.nzchinatourism.com/

-His position at Waikato is partly funded by Beijing Union University as co-partners in the China-New Zealand Tourism Research Unit.
-He was noted by PLOS 1 as being one of the top 1% of global researchers.
+His position at Waikato is partly funded by Beijing Union University as co-partners in the BUU China-New Zealand Tourism Research Unit.
+He was noted by PLOS 1 as being one of the top 0.5 % of global researchers.

 Chris is interested in tourist behaviours, motivations and the social, environmental and economic consequences of those behaviours with a specific interest in China and cutlural differences.
 He utilises both quantative and qualitative techniques including discriminate analysis, SEM, regressions etc and textual analysis software.